 A World-Class Recruiting Tool

 Owning and running multiple dealerships is no easy task.
-Ten years ago, one large, family-owned group needed a top talent to manage its nine rooftops.
+When a large, family-owned group needed a top talent to manage its nine rooftops.
 A nationwide search led to a longtime Ford executive.

 Recruiting at this level goes beyond salary and benefits.
 Fortunately, the auto group had been a Portfolio dealer for some time.
 They were able to set the executive up in a Portfolio reinsurance company, offering a share in the group’s profits and a new way to build personal wealth.